 In a typical ceiling speaker set up two speakers are used, one which receives the left channel of audio and one which receives the right, resulting in stereo sound when both speakers play together.
 A single stereo speaker is able to receive both the left and right audio channels and play stereo sound from one speaker.

-If the single stereo speaker is passive (requires an amplifier to power it, like most models) it will require either two runs of standard ‘two-core’ speaker cable to feed both audio channels from the amplifier to the speaker or one run of a specific type of speaker cable called ‘four-core’, which is essentially two runs of 'two core' in one sleeve.
+If the single stereo speaker is passive (requires an amplifier to power it, like most models) it will require either two runs of standard ‘two-core’ speaker cable to feed both audio channels from the amplifier to the speaker or one run of a specific type of speaker cable called ‘four-core’, which is essentially two runs of 'two core' in a single outer jacket.

 Single stereo speakers are ideal for installations where only one speaker is able to fit in the ceiling.
 If you are looking for audio in a smaller room such as a bedroom or bathroom where space is limited, a single stereo speaker can ensure that you will still be able to listen to your favourite playlists or podcast in true stereo sound, as it was meant to be experienced.

-The question of which single stereo speaker is right for you depends on a few things, such as the environment in which you wish to place the speaker, whether you are looking for an active or passive speaker and what level of sound quality you are looking for.
-Whilst we believe that all of the products we sell guarantee a good level of audio quality there are always higher end products for those looking for the highest quality audio experience.
+The question of which single stereo speaker is right for you depends on a few things, such as the environment in which you wish to place the speaker, whether you are looking for an active or passive speaker and what level of sound quality you would like.
+Whilst we believe that all of the products we sell guarantee a good level of audio quality there are always higher-end products for those looking for an even better quality audio experience.

 The first thing to consider is whether you want a passive or an active single stereo speaker.
 Most are passive, meaning they require an amplifier to power them, and are usually the right choice when the speaker will be part of a larger multi-room audio system.
 Active speakers, which can be plugged straight into the mains, fall into two categories with either Bluetooth or WiFi compatibility.
 Bluetooth speakers such as the Lithe Audio Bluetooth Speaker offer a single zone solution as they cannot be grouped or synchronised with each other while WiFi models such as the Lithe Audio WF-650SST can be grouped together using control apps for your devices.